PerkZz17/CSharpExercises/README.md

 # C# Exercices from basic to advanced

-Will be posting C# exercises on this repo everytime I do one.
+Will be posting C# exercises from beginner to advanced on this repo everytime I feel like it.